-Java attracts many developers.
+Java, the world-famous object-oriented language, attracts many developers.
 However, some projects will definitely benefit from choosing Golang (aka Go) instead.
 Have you found yourself at a standstill while trying to choose the best backend solution for your next project?
 We’ve put together all the info you need to make the right choice for you!

 Note that creating a server infrastructure with a particular programming language is not the point of no return.
 You can always switch to another one on the way when it’s time for scaling up.